MohanrajSD19/MyDevs/README.md

 # MyDevs
-This is the project which is used for experimental purpose in android
+This Project is going used for experimental purpose in android application development.